JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made killing Lu lower Humanity and added Intimidation to Ji and Lu.
 +Added XP and humanity for keeping Zhao alive and added Tong mugger.
 +Placed a dead dog into Fu Syndicate and filled Kamikaze Zen shelf.
-+Made Glaze a Masquerade area and Fu Syndicate start as combat area.
 Made Tseng talk only of known people and restored Ming/Fu connection.
 Corrected Hitman quest rewards and added peace-talk lines for both.
 Fixed Hitman quest bug that showed failure when making them friends.